RasagnaK/Movie_Recommender_System/README.md

 # Movie_Recommender_System
-Built a movie recommendation system which suggests 5 similar movies similar to the movie we input.
+Built a movie recommendation system that suggests 5 similar movies to the movie we input.